BrickMMO/logo-greeble/README.md

 ## Greeble

-Greeble is defined as "A small piece of detailing added to break up the surface of an object and add visual interest."
+Greeble is defined as "small pieces of detailing added to break up the surface of an object and add visual interest" ~ Wikipedia.
 LEGO greebling is a common technique used in the LEGO community:

 ![LEGO Greeble](_readme/greeble.png)